chaofengc/IQA-PyTorch/Instruction.md

 ## Contribution Instructions

 To manage our codebase, it is necessary to learn some tools.
-This may take some time for beginners, but will benefit the rest life.
+This may take some time for beginners, but will benefit the rest life. **All the following instructions assume that the reader is familiar and comfortable with linux command line.**

 ### Workflow